 The 2009 Family Smoking Prevention and Tobacco Control Act does not solve the problem of illegal tobacco sales to minors.
-There are several gaps in the Tobacco Control Act, and in many ways, it is actually weaker than existing California law.
+There are several gaps in the Tobacco Control Act.
+And in many ways, it is actually weaker than existing California laws.

-Fortunately, communities can address these deficiencies because the Tobacco Control Act explicitly allows state and local governments to pass laws that are stricter than the federal law and would apply to all tobacco products, including electronic smoking devices that do not contain nicotine or tobacco.
+Fortunately, communities can address these gaps.
+The Tobacco Control Act explicitly allows state and local governments to pass laws that are stricter than federal law and apply to all tobacco products, including electronic smoking devices that do not contain nicotine or tobacco.

-Some communities have achieved this through local tobacco retailer licensing (TRL) laws.
-A strong TRL law can be a tool for comprehensive enforcement of the federal, state and local tobacco laws and can ensure that compliance checks occur in every store in a community.
+Some communities have achieved this through local tobacco retailer licensing (TRL).
+A strong TRL law can be a tool for comprehensive enforcement of the federal, state, and local tobacco laws, and it can ensure compliance checks occur in every store in a community.
 A strong TRL law also includes provisions for fines and license suspension/revocation, incentivizing tobacco retailers to comply fully with all tobacco control laws.

 We have developed model language for a tobacco retailer licensing law for California cities and counties.
 In addition, we drafted supplementary “plug-in” provisions, which provide additional policy solutions.
 For more information, see our page on Tobacco Retailer Licensing.